FishamanP/ddrmenu/README.md

 launch=D:\X2\contents\gamestart.bat
 ```

-To correctly execute the built code, run the executable with one parameter specifying the location of the INI file.
+To correctly execute the built code, run the executable with the first parameter specifying the location of the INI file.
+In this fork, a second parameter specifying a DDRIO DLL is also required.
 An example invocation is as follows:

 ```
-DDRMenu.exe games.ini
+DDRMenu.exe games.ini ddrio.dll
 ```